RuiGaolab/Rui-Gao-Lab-Shandong-University/content/authors/dezhenzhang/_index.md

   - PhD student
 ---

 De-Zhen Zhang is a PhD student at the School of control science and engineering, Shandong University.
-His research interests include Control theory, Bioinformatics, Machine learning.
+He is interested in bridging the gap between computational models and biological data.
+His research focuses primarily on mathematical modeling and control of poorly constrained biological networks,  multiscale models coupling intracellular and environmental dynamics, and investigating systems biology mechanisms of complex traits.